pabloinsente/pabloinsente.github.io/_posts/2020-07-14-intro-numpy-fundamentals.md

 ---

-***Notes***:
-- **this is part I AND II of a III-part series I am working right now**
-- If you prefer to read with a white background and black font, you can see this article in GitHub [here](https://github.com/pabloinsente/intro-sc-python/blob/master/notebooks/intro-numpy-fundamentals.ipynb).
+***Note***: If you prefer to read with a **white background and black font**, you can see this article in GitHub [here](https://github.com/pabloinsente/intro-sc-python/blob/master/notebooks/intro-numpy-fundamentals.ipynb).
 Las time I check SVG images rendered just fine.

 ---